oguilleux/vite-wordpress-starter-theme/readme.md

 	npm run build

 ## Vite & WordPress
-- All the static assets used in scss or js files (images, fonts, etc.) are copied as-is to the `dist` folder.
+- All the static assets used in scss or js files (images, fonts, etc.) are copied as-is to the `dist` directory.
 The other images used directly in php files are <u>not copied</u>.
-- To detect dev mode in php there is no `dist` folder
+- To detect dev mode in php there is no `dist` directory, it is added on build.

 ## Troubleshooting [dev mode]

 - Vite needs to know the root path of your project so <u>you cannot use a subdirectory</u> as the root of your WordPress installation.
 - If you haven't started the dev server, your assets will not be compiled just `npm run dev` and refresh page.
+- In you SCSS files use the alias `@` to target the `static/` directory. ie : `background-image: url('@/img/logo.png');`